holochain/docs-pages/src/pages/references/enable-holo.md

 There are two pathways in this section --- scaffolding a new hApp or migrating an existing hApp.
 Both pathways contain largely the same information, so choose the pathway that best applies to your situation.

 In both cases there are no required DNA changes for Holo Hosting --- only UI changes.
-However, Holo operates under a different context and we highly recommend that you read the core concepts, in particular the sections on membrane proofs and anonymous access, as these **will need DNA integrity zome changes to enable certain features**.
+However, Holo operates under a different context and we highly recommend that you read the [Holo Core Concepts](#holo-core-concepts-and-further-documentation), in particular the section on anonymous access, as this **will need DNA changes to enable certain features**.

 ## Get started from scaffolding tool